 Wavering between dental and medical careers?

 Medical assistants can earn a median income of $31,540, while physical therapist assistants and aides earn $45,290.
 Pharmacy technicians bring in a median income of $30,920.
 Surgical technologists earn a median pay of $45,160.

 The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.

 Dental Assistant Job Growth

 There’s great news for aspiring dental assistants.
-The U.S. Bureau of Labor Statistics (BLS) predicts employment is expected to grow 18 percent through 2024.
+The BLS predicts employment is expected to grow 19 percent through 2026.
 This is much faster than the average for all occupations.
-In plain numbers, the BLS predicts 58,600 dental assisting jobs will be added between 2014 and 2024.
+In plain numbers, the BLS predicts 64,600 dental assisting jobs will be added between 2016 and 2026.